KaLM-Embedding/LMEB/README.md

   <img src="./figures/corr.jpg" width="60%" />
 </p>

+## Acknowledgement
+We sincerely thank the MTEB (Massive Text Embedding Benchmark) project (https://github.com/embeddings-benchmark/mteb) and all its contributors and maintainers for providing the standardized evaluation framework for embedding models.

 ## Citation
 If you find this benchmark useful, please consider giving a star and citation.